samsja/dion/README.md

 ## Faster Dion for lower ranks

+## 🚀 Accelerating Optimization step for lower ranks
 Gagik Magakyan and Ying Fan contributed to this.

-## 🚀 Accelerating Optimization step with CQR (Cholesky QR)

 After a few warmup iterations, the expensive QR decomposition can be replaced with **CQR**, leading to **2–5× optimization step speedups**—and even more for larger models!